Mpdreamz/shellprogressbar/README.md

 ### Credits

-The bulk of the code was taken from this article: http://www.bytechaser.com/en/articles/ckcwh8nsyt/display-progress-bar-in-console-application-in-c.aspx
+The initial implementation was inspired by this article. http://www.bytechaser.com/en/articles/ckcwh8nsyt/display-progress-bar-in-console-application-in-c.aspx